collective/collective.eeafaceted.collectionwidget/README.rst

 eea.facetednavigation version
 =============================

-From version 1.0, the widget requires at least `eea.facetednavigation` 10.0 where widget build using `z3c.form`.
+From version 1.0, the widget requires at least `eea.facetednavigation` 10.0 where widget is built using `z3c.form`.
-If using `eea.facetednavigation` < 10.0, you need to use a version of `collective.eeafaceted.collectionwidget` < 10.0.
+If you are using `eea.facetednavigation` < 10.0, you need to use a version of `collective.eeafaceted.collectionwidget` < 1.0.